Impact of Dynamical Charm Quark and Mixed Action Effect on Light Hadron Masses and Decay Constants: Simulation setup

-and the $\mu^{\rm RI}$ dependence in the right hand side should cancels between denominator and numerator.
-Including this correction is essential for obtaining accurate values of \( f_{\pi,K} \) after continuum extrapolation~\cite{CLQCD:2023sdb}.
-For the PCAC mass renormalization, we evaluate \( Z_A/Z_P(\mu^{\rm RI}) \) at the RI/MOM scale \( \mu \)~\cite{Martinelli:1994ty},
+and the $\mu^{\rm RI}$ dependence in the right hand side should cancel between denominator and numerator.
+Including this correction is essential for obtaining accurate values of \( f_{\pi,K} \) after the continuum extrapolation~\cite{CLQCD:2023sdb}.
+For the renormalized PCAC mass, \( Z_A/Z_P(\mu^{\rm RI}) \) is evaluated in the RI/SMOM scheme~\cite{Sturm:2009kb} at the scale \( \mu^{\rm RI} \),